CrashCortez/Gpivideo/README.md

 ```
 wget https://raw.githubusercontent.com/CrashCortez/Gpivideo/master/setup.sh && sudo chmod a+x setup.sh && sudo ./setup.sh
 ```
 Using fillzilla or WinSCP put some .mp4 , .mov , or .avi files in your newly created /home/pi/RetroPie/roms/videos folder.
-Some tester said that they recieed a permmisions issue, if this happens, on the Gpi it self go into go into RetroPie-Setup -> Configurations/Tools -. resetromdir (the one that reset the ownership of the roms folders).
+Some testers said that they recieed a permmisions issue, if this happens, on the Gpi it self go into go into RetroPie-Setup -> Configurations/Tools -. resetromdir (the one that reset the ownership of the roms folders).
 Restart Emulationstation or Reboot the gpi and your new "system" will be there. treat your .mp4, .mov, .avi's as if they were roms.

 Manual install
 -------